Greenhills, San Juan

-Centered on the Greenhills Shopping Center and its adjacent commercial establishments and gated communities, the barangay of Greenhills is considered as a major commercial center of the city and of Metro Manila at large.
+Centered and named after the Greenhills Shopping Center and its adjacent commercial establishments and gated communities, Barangay Greenhills is considered as a major commercial center of the city and of Metro Manila at large.

 The area was initially part of the Hacienda de Mandaluyon (Mandaluyong Estate), the estate holdings of the Augustinian Order.
 The land was later on sold to businessmen Don Francisco Ortigas and Phil Whitaker, who founded Ortigas & Company, which developed the area into multiple residential subdivisions and its centerpiece shopping center, to which it is known for today.

 History

 Mandaluyong Estate

-During the Spanish colonial era, the area that would become known as Greenhills was part of the Hacienda de Mandaloyon (Mandaluyong Estate) the estate holdings (haciendas) of the Augustinian Order, consisting of 4033 ha of sparsely inhabited rice fields and wild grasslands that now span the cities of San Juan, Mandaluyong, Quezon City, and Pasig.
+During the Spanish colonial era, the area that would become known as Greenhills was part of the Hacienda de Mandaloyon (also known as Mandaloya, Mandaloyen, Mandaloyong, or Mandaloya), the estate holdings (haciendas) of the Augustinian Order, consisting of 4033 ha of sparsely inhabited rice fields and wild grasslands that now span the cities of San Juan, Mandaluyong, Quezon City, and Pasig.

 The transfer of the Philippines to American rule in 1898 posed several challenges for the American colonial government, one of which was the issue of friar lands, as these religious orders did not pay taxes to the government and refused to sell their lands of their own accord.
 In order to resolve this problem, the Taft Commission arranged with the Holy See to force the sale of the friar lands to the American colonial government, with the aim of making them available for public use.
 This led to the passage of Act No. 1120, also known as the Friar Lands Act of 1904, which facilitated the transfer of 166000 ha of friar lands to the American government, which were later sold to private businesses and wealthy individuals.

 As such, the Hacienda de Mandaluyon estate was sold to businessmen Dr. Frank W. Dudley and Don Francisco Ortigas.
 Dr. Dudley later sold his interest in the estate to Phil C. Whitaker, who with Ortigas founded the company Whitaker and Ortigas.
 The company would rename itself to Ortigas & Company, as it is known today.
 The company divided the land into residential subdivision developments now known as Capitol (Kapitolyo), Wack-Wack, Greenhills, Valle Verde and Greenmeadows.
+Maps in the 1940s show that the area of the present-day Greenhills West was known as San Juan Heights Subdivision.
+Once part of Quezon City, what is now Greenhills became part of the City of Greater Manila under the Balintawak district from 1941 to 1945.